Last Updated on November 6, 2023

 2- Will he get it?

-Christmas Exodus, put simply, is a break for Christmas.
-This break only applies to soldiers who are in some training program, not when they have been assigned to their unit.
+Christmas Exodus (or a mass holiday break), put simply, is a break for the holidays.
+This break only applies to soldiers who are in a training program, not when they have been assigned to their unit.

-It is generally about one week before Christmas and continues until a few days after New Year’s Eve.
+It is generally about one week before Christmas and continues until a few days after New Year’s.
 The days for your soldier may vary depending on how the holidays fall.

-If you are close enough to where he is training, you can go and pick him up in person.
+If you are close enough to where he is training, you can pick him up in person.
 If not, the Army will help to arrange for his transportation home.

 Be aware that this time off will count against his leave time; if he’s in basic training, he will go in the hole.
 If you’re like most, you couldn’t care less as long as it means you’ll get to see him.
 I mention it because we had to skip one of his block leaves to make up for the days.

-I was close enough to Ft Benning to be able to drive over and pick up my husband.
-Please remember that this is MY experience, and yours could vary depending on which base he is at and who his DSs are.
+I was close enough to Ft Benning (what it was still called when he was there) to be able to drive over and pick up my husband.
+Please remember that this is MY experience, and yours could vary depending on which base he is at and who his drill sergeants are.

 I got to Ft Benning the night before, so I could be there bright and early (as early as they would allow) to pick him up.
 I don’t know why I even paid for a hotel room; it’s not as if I slept a wink that night.